deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/popup-maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.5.8 - 04/04/2017 =
+* Fix: Error when extensions were active due to null values for checkboxes.

 = v1.5.7 - 03/27/2017 =
 * Improvement: Added option to disable the menu editors in case of a conflict.